KTibow/surprisingly-simple-embeddings/readme.md

 3. average these vectors based on how common the token is
 4. use the average vector as your embedding

-here, we use glove's 25d twitter-based token embeddings, but we remove uncommon tokens. that way, when we compress the embeddings, it's under 0.5mb.
+here, we use glove's 50d twitter-based token embeddings, but we remove uncommon tokens. that way, when we compress the embeddings, it's relatively small.